The Ultraproducts of Quasirandom Groups: The Class of Alternating Groups

-\begin{thm} For any $m\in\Z^+$, $A_n$ has the covering property $(4,m)$ for $n$ large enough. \end{thm} \begin{proof} Pick any odd prime $p>m$, and pick another prime $q>p$.
+\begin{prop} For any $m\in\Z^+$, $\mathrm{A}_n$ has the covering property $(4,m)$ for large enough $n$. \end{prop} \begin{proof} Pick any odd prime $p>m$, and pick another prime $q>p$.

 Since $p,q$ are necessarily coprime, for any large enough integer $n$, we can find positive integers $a,b$ such that $n=ap+bq$.
-Then let $\s\in S_n$ be a permutation composed of $a$ $p$-cycles and $b$ $q$-cycles, where all cycles are disjoint.
+Let $\s\in \mathrm{S}_n$ be a permutation composed of $a$ $p$-cycles and $b$ $q$-cycles, where all cycles are disjoint.

-Since $p,q$ are odd, $\s$ is an even permutation in $A_n$.
-Furthermore, for $n$ large enough, $a$ or $b$ can be chosen to be larger than $1$, so $\s$ will be non-exceptional. $\s$ is also fixed-point free by construction.
-So $A_n=C(\s)^4$.
+Since $p,q$ are odd, $\s$ is an even permutation in $\mathrm{A}_n$.
+Furthermore, for large enough $n$, $a$ or $b$ can be chosen to be larger than $1$, so $\s$ will be non-exceptional.
+Since $\s$ is also fixed-point free by construction, Lemma~\ref{lem:Bren} implies that $\mathrm{A}_n=C(\s)^4$.